 Case Study 1:

-A construction business with turnover of circa £5m.
+A construction business with turnover of circa £5 million.
 The owners wanted to retire.
 They had spoken with a couple of brokers already— BCMS and Bluebox CFG - who presented impressive pitches.
 However, after some investigation, the vendors realised that these firms were not right for them.
 They approached us to help.

 Brief: I was to put together a shortlist of the best firms in the UK specialised in selling larger businesses in the construction sector.
 The clients also wanted us to ensure they got value for money.
 They were not particularly concerned about the size of the retainer they would pay at the start - within reason - but wanted to ensure that the total they paid by the end of the sale (retainer + "success fee") was minimised.

 I put together a preliminary shortlist of 30+ brokers who fit the criteria and spoke with the MDs/CEOs of every single one to take them through a questionnaire (for example, who in the company would be handling my client's account if my client signed with them).
 The list was fine tuned down to six brokers who passed all tests.
 Creating the shortlist plus getting through to and speaking with the right people at each firm took a total of over 30 hours.
 That's despite having a running start with our extensive broker database and knowledge base.

 The clients met with all of the six brokers - they choose to meet at each broker's own premises rather than have the broker come to them - and were ecstatic at the shortlist saying that they would never have been able to find those brokers themselves in a million years.
 And certainly not the top, most competent brokers in their sector for fees ranging between 2% and 3.5%.
 They then decided which one they preferred.